 The Pink or Queen Conch (Strombus gigas), can grow to be a foot or more in length and has a smooth pink interior.
-The shell is in danger of disappearing because of its collection as a beautiful decoration and for using the animal to eat!
+(Horse conch snails can grow to be 2 feet long!).
+The pretty shell is in danger of disappearing because of its collection as a decoration after the snail is pulled from it’s home to be eaten!

 For these two reasons, the Queen or Pink conch is in high demand.
 It is very unlikely that you will just come across a large, empty queen conch on the beach.
-They are trawled and taken from their homes far out in the ocean and brought in for shell shops and restaurants.
-My conch (pictured here) was purchased over 20 years ago at a shell shop some place in Florida.
-At the time, I never thought about where it came from, but I would definitely not purchase one now.
+They are trawled and taken from their homes out in the ocean and brought in for shell shops and restaurants.
+The queen conchs I have were purchased over 20 years ago at a shell shop some place in Florida.
+At the time, I never thought about where they came from, but I would definitely not purchase one now.

 So when you vacation in the tropics, you might want to think twice before ordering conch fritters just to be able to say you’ve tried it.